 Where optional modules have been specified, the following is an indicative list of available optional modules, which are subject to change each academic year.
 Please note in some instances modules have limited spaces available.

 Part I

-In each semester students will be required to follow four modules (a total of eight modules over the year).
-One module in each semester (two over the year) will be the German language course.
+In each semester students will be required to follow four modules (a total of eight modules over the Part).
+Two modules in each semester (four over the Part) will be the German and Spanish language courses.